Filing for a divorce in Texas? Here’s how it works for military families.

 Getting a Military Divorce in Texas

-Filing for a military divorce, just like a regular divorce, begins in the state where the spouse has a legal residence.
+Similarly to the protections in place for divorce proceedings, there are unique laws that impact the division of assets (such as pensions) in a military divorce.
 The federal law that governs military pensions is the “Uniformed Services Former Spouses’ Protection Act” (USFSPA).
-This law accomplishes two things: It recognizes the right of state courts to distribute military retired pay to a spouse or former spouse; and it provides a method of enforcing these orders through the Department of Defense.
+This law accomplishes two things: It recognizes the right of state courts to distribute military retirement pay to a spouse or former spouse; and it provides a method of enforcing these orders through the Department of Defense.

 Capps Law Firm exclusively practices in family law, so we can provide the depth of expertise your case demands.
 We handle military family law cases that involve:

-- Dissolutions and Divorce — Our law firm is skilled in guiding clients through the myriad of legal and personal challenges associated with ending a relationship.
+Dissolutions and Divorce — Our law firm is skilled in guiding clients through the myriad of legal and personal challenges associated with ending a relationship.

 Child Custody and Visitation — Whether the matter is ultimately resolved in a conference room or a courtroom, we are ready to advocate for our clients’ parental rights and interests every step of the way.